About winter trains in Switzerland

 Today’s journey takes 4h00 to 4h30.
 If you want, you can visit a mountain top during or after the ride:

-- Visit lake Oeschinen from Kandersteg.
+- Visit the Oeschinensee (Lake Oeschinen) from Kandersteg.

 - Travel up to the Männlichen after arrival in Wengen.